 It’s all so tiresome.
 Would you say to your friend, ‘Let’s take this offline’?

-Key 3: Interaction – Make your team feel as invested in the event as you
+Make your team feel as invested in the event as you are

 Tell your team exactly what you are planning and why you are calling the summit.
 Ask them what they would find interesting, helpful and of value.

 Get your team’s views on your objective and intention and find out what would help you to fulfill both.
-Explain the opportunity the summit is presenting for them to have their input to.
+Explain the opportunity the summit is presenting for them and ask for their input.

 – Ask them: